KDE/documentation-develop-kde-org/content/docs/plasma/kwin/_index.md

 qdbus org.kde.plasmashell /PlasmaShell org.kde.PlasmaShell.showInteractiveKWinConsole
 ```

-The interactive console allows to send a script to the window manager
+The interactive console allows to send a script to the window manager, where it is directly loaded and executed.

-which is directly loaded and executed.
-All debug output is displayed in
+In Plasma < 5.23, debug output was displayed directly in the scripting console.
-the scripting console.
-This provides a very easy way to develop and test the
-script to be written.
+Since Plasma version 5.23, [the output is no longer visible in the console window](https://bugs.kde.org/show_bug.cgi?id=445058).
+Instead, you can retrieve it from the journal, as described in the [Output](#output) section below.

 It is important to know that scripts executed from the
 scripting console are only used by the window manager as long as the window
 manager is running.
 In a new session the script has to be sent to the window
 manager again.

-Since Plasma version 5.23, [the output is not visible in the console window](https://bugs.kde.org/show_bug.cgi?id=445058).
-You can retrieve all KWin scripting output from the journal instead, as described in the section on output below.

 ## Packaging KWin scripts